Ilaria-lp/h5_treatment/README.md

 To solve this issue, you can use a python script to reshape the h5 map.
 The script will create a copy (you won't lose any data!) of your files into a subfolder named "reshaped".

-The new files can be automatically opened by PyMCA in the right (row,column) format.
+The new files can be automatically opened by PyMCA in the right (row, column) format.

 ## cut_XRF-MAPS
 To fix incomplete data collection (due to beam dumps or manual interruption) and makes a new file discarding the non-valid pixels